 Alhambra-Granada-Spain-2

 The palace buildings are arranged around open courtyards.
 The buildings around one of these, the Court of the Myrtles, were used to receive important visitors.
 A pool runs the length of the courtyard and reflected in it is the tower of the Hall of the Ambassadors.
-Inside this hall, out of the bright , the light is filtered and formed into by the screens across the windows.
+Inside this hall, out of the bright sunlight, the light is filtered and formed into patterns by the screens across the windows.

 A second courtyard is the Court of the Lions.
-This was a private for the sultan and his household.
+This was a private garden for the sultan and his household.
 Here, a large central fountain is supported by carved stone lions.
 The sultan’s apartments also included the Hall of the Two Sisters.
 Its amazingly complex ceiling resembles a delicate lacy honeycomb.
 Source V&A.

 Discover the World, one Full Adventure at a Time!